huaminghuangtw/Evergreen-Notes/Permanent-Notes/do-hard-things.md

 > _“We must all suffer from one of two pains: the pain of [discipline](discipline-equals-freedom.md) or the pain of regret.
 The difference is [discipline](discipline-equals-freedom.md) weighs ounces while regret weighs tons.” — Jim Rohn_

-> _“Growth is painful.
-Change is painful.
-But nothing is as painful as staying stuck somewhere you don’t belong.” — Mandy Hale_

 > _“Who you are is defined by what you’re willing to struggle for.” — Mark Manson_

-> _“Veni nec recedam”_
->
-> 我來此，我不退卻。

 ---